 All EAPC sections were involved in the definition of the content.
-The EPA 2.2, Manage a patient with non-traditional cardiovascular risk factors, builds upon the competencies required for EPA 2.1, Manage individuals with multifactorial cardiovascular risk profiles, and the knowledge, skills, and attitude sections emphasise additional and particularly relevant aspects only.
-The same applies to EPA3.2, Manage a prevention and rehabilitation programme for a cardiovascular patient with significant comorbidities, frailty, and/or cardiac devices, and EPA 3.1, Manage a prevention and rehabilitation programme for a cardiovascular patient.
-The EPA 5.1, Use cardiopulmonary exercise testing for diagnosis, risk stratification and exercise prescription, deals with a testing modality, specific for preventive cardiology, since independent execution and interpretation is not required for the general cardiologist.41 This EPA is relevant in all domains of preventive cardiology.
+The EPA 2.2 Manage a patient with non-traditional cardiovascular risk factors, builds upon the competencies required for EPA 2.1 Manage individuals with multifactorial cardiovascular risk profiles, and the knowledge, skills, and attitude sections emphasize additional and particularly relevant aspects only.
+The same applies to EPA 3.2 Manage a prevention and rehabilitation programme for a cardiovascular patient with significant comorbidities, frailty, and/or cardiac devices, and EPA 3.1 Manage a prevention and rehabilitation programme for a cardiovascular patient.
+The EPA 5.1 Use cardiopulmonary exercise testing for diagnosis, risk stratification and exercise prescription, deals with a testing modality, specific for preventive cardiology, since independent execution and interpretation is not required during core cardiology training.
+This EPA is relevant in all domains of preventive cardiology.

 All EPAs of this core curriculum share a common structure.
 The clinical competence is defined in the title, followed by a description of scope and timeframe, setting, including and excluding situations and procedures.
 Relevant roles of the CanMEDS Physician Competency Framework are mentioned.
 Knowledge, skills, and attitudes are formulated as learning outcomes, and assessment tools are recommended.
 The required level of independence is mentioned.
-Related ESC Guidelines and EAPC Position Papers are included as primary sources of knowledge.
-Relevant topics from the ESC topic list for each EPA are summarized in a supplemental data file.
+Related